JASVINn/center-line-extension/README.md

 - Area selection with draggable handles
 - Minimize/restore panel and persistent settings

+## Install
+1. Go to chrome://extensions and enable Developer mode.
+2. Click "Load unpacked" and select this folder.

-## Usage
+## Quick start
-1. Install the extension in Chrome (load as unpacked extension in developer mode).
-2. Click the extension icon to activate the overlay on any page.
+1. Click the extension icon to toggle the overlay on/off.
-3. Use the floating control panel to select grid type, customize appearance, and enable area selection.
+2. Use the floating panel to pick a Grid Type and tweak appearance.
+3. Optionally enable "Grid Area Selection" to restrict where the grid renders.
-4. Drag the handles to restrict the grid overlay to a specific area if desired.
+4. Drag the blue handles (sides/corners) to set your grid area.
-5. Minimize or reposition the panel as needed.
+5. Use "Reposition" to move the panel between corners, or minimize it.

+## Controls at a glance
+- Grid Type: Center Only, Fractional (e.g., 1/2, 1/3, 1/4), Pixel, REM, Viewport
+- Divisions (Fractional): Quick presets: ½, ⅓, ¼, Mix (2,3,4)
+- Step Size (Pixel/REM/Viewport): Spacing between grid lines
+- Colors/Thickness: Separate settings for center vs grid lines
+- Opacity: Grid/center line transparency with live percentage
+- Grid Area Selection: Toggle draggable rulers/handles
+- Reposition: Moves the panel to the next corner
+- Minimize: Hides panel; click the circular icon to restore

+Tips
+- Resize-safe: Grid and handles automatically clamp to the viewport on window resize.
+- Toggle: Clicking the extension icon again closes the overlay (acts as a toggle).

 ## Grid Types

 - **Center Only**: Shows only the center lines
 - **Fractional**: Divide the area into equal parts (e.g., halves, thirds, quarters)
 - **Golden Ratio**: Shows lines at 61.8% and 38.2%